Short on time? Here’s the fastest VPN in 2023:

 PrivateVPN has good speeds and minimalistic apps that are great for beginner VPN users.
 The apps are simple to install and use, and I particularly like that they display the server ping, which helps you find fast servers.
 Plus, there are not a lot of features or settings available, so if you’re new to VPNs, you won’t feel overwhelmed.

-In my speed tests, most sites loaded instantly (but ad-heavy sites took 3 seconds), HD videos on Netflix loaded in 4 seconds and didn’t buffer, and 4K videos on my Android TV loaded in 6–7 seconds with minor buffering at the start.
+In my speed tests, most sites loaded instantly (but ad-heavy sites took 3 seconds), HD videos on news sites loaded in 4 seconds and didn’t buffer, and 4K videos on my Android TV loaded in 6–7 seconds with minor buffering at the start.
 While PrivateVPN provided me with good speeds, it’s still slower than ExpressVPN, Private Internet Access, and CyberGhost VPN.

 Unlike the other VPNs on my list, PrivateVPN doesn’t include a quick-connect feature — so you have to manually find and connect to the fastest servers.
 Also, it doesn’t come with WireGuard (but it does include IKEv2/IPSec, which is pretty fast).